Beautygeekone/Beautygeekone/README.md

 ______________________________________________________________________________________________________________________________________________________________________________
 I'm a former English teacher who somehow ended up writing code instead of essays.
 I’m studying Full Stack at UTN Buenos Aires and building stuff that ideally works.
 I pick things up quickly, get (really) obsessed, and tend to figure things out one way or another.
-Most days, I’m either fixing bugs or pretending they don’t exist.
 Outside of code, I overthink things like how technology and psychology intersect.
 Good code, like good writing, should say just enough and know when to shut up.

 🌎 Based in Argentina (UTC-3) | Fluent in English.